Dynamic self-loops in networks of passive and active binary elements: Case of binary spins

 \section{Case of binary spins}

 In this section, we reproduce the simulations of Fig. 2 of the main text, focusing on the case of randomly-coupled spins, i.e. $\sigma_i = 0$ for all the elements (Figs. \ref{fig:hysteron_problem}).

-Let us focus on the similarities with the case of hysterons with distributed spans.
-As for hysterons, the statistical weight of gaps increases as a power law for $NJ_0 \ll 1$, and saturates toward a significant value for $NJ_0 \gg 1$ (Figs. \ref{fig:hysteron_problem}-a and b).
+Let us focus on the similarities between spins and hysterons with distributed spans.
+In both cases, the statistical weight of gaps increases as a power law for $NJ_0 \ll 1$, and saturates toward a significant value for $NJ_0 \gg 1$ (Figs. \ref{fig:hysteron_problem}-a and b).
 Moreover, the probability of finding at least one self-loop for any $H$ increases as a power law for $N J_0 \ll 1$, and saturates toward a constant value for $N J_0 \gg 1$ (Fig. \ref{fig:hysteron_problem}-d), which asymptotes to $1$ as $N$ increases (Fig. \ref{fig:hysteron_problem}-d, inset).
-Therefore, the same way as for hysterons, the response of large, strongly coupled systems of spins is dominated by self-loops.
+Therefore, the response of large, strongly coupled systems of spins is dominated by self-loops.

-There are however differences with the case of hysterons.
-In particular, all observables grow slower with $NJ_0$ than for hysterons for $NJ_0 \ll 1$ (there are more gaps and self-loops for spins than for hysterons for a given $NJ_0 \ll 1$).
+There are however subtle differences with the case of hysterons.
+In particular, for spins, all observables grow slower with $NJ_0$ but are bigger than for hysterons for $NJ_0 \ll 1$ (there are more gaps and self-loops for spins than for hysterons in the small coupling limit).
 Also, for $NJ_0 \gg 1$, self-loops are more likely with spins than with hysterons: for $N = 10$ and in the large coupling limit ($NJ_0 = 10^2$), $99.8\%$ of instances exhibit at least one self-loop for spins, while the probability is $98.5\%$ for hysterons.
-This is expected given the microscopic hysteresis contributes to prevent loops that would be possible otherwise.
+This is expected given that microscopic hysteresis contributes to preventing self-loops.